googleapis/go-sql-spanner/README.md

 ```

 ## Troubleshooting

+This driver shouldn't automatically retry the transactions but it does.
+It causes unwanted results.
+Don't use this library in production yet.

+---

 gorm cannot use the driver as it-is but @rakyll has been working on a dialect.
 She doesn't have bandwidth to ship a fully featured dialect right now but contact